nikpetrovic/task/README.md

+# Task Assignment App Redme

-# What is missing for PROD
+## What is missing for PROD

 ### Implementation
 When data for prices is fetched from IEX and stored to database key is a combination of company **symbol** and **lastUpdate** timestamp.
 It was the easiest way to ensure record are not duplicated.